 “Firstly”, he said, “is the priority of the first commandment of God’s Law: having no god but God.
 When God disappears man falls into slavery, into idolatry, as has happened in our time under totalitarian regimes and with the various forms of nihilism which make man dependent on idols and idolatry, which enslave”.
 Secondly, he continued, “the main objective of prayer is conversion: the fire of God which transforms our hearts and makes us capable of seeing God and living for Him and for others”.
 Thirdly, “the Church Fathers tell us that this story is … a foretaste of the future, which is Christ.
 It is a step on the journey towards Christ”.

-Here is the This is the English translation of the extended remarks of the Holy Father, found on the Vatican website, from his audience on May 4 on “The man in prayer” Dear brothers and sisters, Today I would like to begin a new series of Catecheses.
+from his audience on May 4 on “The man in prayer” Dear brothers and sisters, Today I would like to begin a new series of Catecheses.
 After the series on the Fathers of the Church, on the great theologians of the Middle Ages and on great women, I would now like to choose a topic … Read more